OpitzLab/NeMo-TMS/5_TMS_Waveform/README.md

 **Note:** The waveforms are normalized and therefore unitless.
 The amplitude of the TMS pulse is taken care of during calculation of the spatial distribution of the E-field and quasipotentials.

-**For advanced users:** You can create any custom waveform you are interested in by creating the files above with the similar format.
-Make sure you use the same time steps in generating the waveforms as in the NEURON simulations (default: 0.025 ms).
+**For advanced users:** You can change the delay before and after the pulse train by adjusting the values of **delay_start** and **delay_end** (units are in *ms*) in line 46 and 56.
+You can also create any custom waveform you are interested in by creating the files above with the similar format.
+Make sure you use the same time steps in generating the waveforms as in the NEURON simulations (default: 0.025 *ms*).

 ## Software Requirements
 [Matlab](https://www.mathworks.com/) (Tested on Matlab 2019a and 2019b)